warren-gates/code-creator/docs/index.md

 ```

 File Name Templates has a selection how to handle existing files: Prompt for new name, Overwrite existing file, or Cancel operation.
 Note that currently Templates are processed sequentially, so it is possible when multiple Templates are used with File Name Templates output with the Cancel option that the first Template processed may save successfully while a subsequent Template may cancel due to an existing file.

+#### Caret
+Template output is placed at current caret location.
+If an area is selected it will be replaced by the template output.

 ### Velocity Settings
 Additional velocity settings can be specified under File -> Settings -> Tools -> codeCreator, Velocity Properties using property file syntax.
 This allows you to add additional ResourceLoaders and specify other Velocity runtime configuration.
 See the Velocity [reference][velocityConfiguration] for specifics.
 An example of adding a FileResourceLoader would be